 **Note to lefties!
 The images show what righties need to do, if you are lefty do the same steps but before cutting, turn your cutting mat 180 degrees so that the uneven edges are to the left of the ruler.
 Make sure nothing slipped during the turn.

-Hold the ruler with your non dominant hand with at least one finger or your elbow on the cutting mat so the ruler doesn’t shift at all.
+Hold the ruler with your non-dominant hand with at least one finger or your elbow on the cutting mat so the ruler doesn’t shift at all.
 Taking the rotary cutter in your dominant hand, undo the blade cover and place the side of the cutter up against the side of the ruler, sitting on the cutting mat and below the edge of the fabric.
-Starting closer to your body and using a slow and steady motion, cut the fabric in one long stroke away from you.
+Starting closer to your body and using a slow and steady downward motion, cut the fabric in one long stroke away from you.
 Do it in one long motion and make sure you can feel the mat below you and the blade is still touching the ruler.
-A sharp cutter should be able to do this in one pass, if it doesn’t and there are threads still attaching the cut pieces, replace the blade when you can.
+A sharp cutter should be able to do this in one pass, if it doesn’t and there are threads still attaching the cut pieces, replace the blade soon.

 Unfold, smooth and lay out your fabric flat and look at the straight edge using the ruler and selvedge edges to check.
 They should be perpendicular.
 Look at the entire length, does it look straight to you?
 Do the same process again if necessary to straighten your cut, just don’t take off too much fabric when cutting, we want to save as much as possible.
 All done!
 Now you can move on with your project knowing you have a nice straight edge to start and now tote bag straps are within your sewing skill reach, check out how here.